autumnshores/AY250_PythonClass/homework8/readme.txt

    b) Enhance color - enhances image color by a factor of 2
    c) Shuffle RGB channels - reorders the image array matrix such that RGB becomes GBR Each button will also display the generated image (currently in progress) and save the generated image to the folder.

+Latest update: the figure canvas loads fine, but i am having trouble with the function image_show that displays the image after pulling the URL.